 But not with this stir-fry.
 Chinese people indeed know how to handle eggplants.
 Follow their foot, and your dish will always remain delicious.

-Making this dish yourself is one hundred times better than ordering a take-out.
+Making this easy yet tasty dish using a wok yourself is one hundred times better than ordering a take-out.
 And why waste your money on something so simple like this?

 Basically, lo mein is egg noodles stirred with tons of ingredients like chicken, beef, seafood, and vegetables.
 It’s like a buffet in the form of a noodle dish.
 You can put whatever you like in it.
 For an authentic experience, you can serve it with a wonton soup.